-11. The Withdrawal Agreement provides for a transition period to apply from exit day until 31 December 2020.
+- 10. The Withdrawal Agreement provides for a transition period to apply from exit day until 31 December 2020.
 The transition period is also referred to as the implementation period.
 Whilst there is scope under the Withdrawal Agreement to extend the implementation period, this is currently ruled out under section 15A of the EUWA.
-During the implementation period, the vast majority of EU law continues to apply in the UK as though it were still a member state.

-12. Therefore, despite the repeal of the ECA on exit day by the EUWA, the 2020 Act makes amendments to the EUWA to save and modify the effect of that repeal and to give effect to the continuation of EU law during the implementation period as per the Withdrawal Agreement.
-Directly applicable EU measures will therefore continue to apply directly in the UK during this period and the UK will continue to be required to implement EU obligations.

-13. The 2020 Act also amends the EUWA to ensure that the snapshot of retained EU law is taken at the end of the implementation period (referred to in the EUWA, as amended by the 2020 Act, as "IP completion day") as opposed to on exit day.1 It follows therefore that EU law as it stands in Scotland on IP completion day will become part of Scots law as retained EU law under the EUWA.
+During the implementation period, the vast majority of EU law continues to apply in the UK as though it were still a member state. - 11.
+Therefore, despite the repeal of the ECA on exit day by the EUWA, the 2020 Act makes amendments to the EUWA to save and modify the effect of that repeal and to give effect to the continuation of EU law during the implementation period as per the Withdrawal Agreement.
+Directly applicable EU measures will therefore continue to apply directly in the UK during this period and the UK will continue to be required to implement EU obligations. - 12.
+The 2020 Act also amends the EUWA to ensure that the snapshot of retained EU law is taken at the end of the implementation period (referred to in the EUWA, as amended by the 2020 Act, as "IP completion day") as opposed to on exit day.
+It follows therefore that EU law as it stands in Scotland on IP completion day will become part of Scots law as retained EU law under the EUWA. - 13.
+Retained EU law, as modified under deficiency powers so that it operates appropriately, will continue to apply in Scotland until such time as new domestic laws are made to change it.
+The extent to which 'post-implementation period EU law' will apply in the UK going forward as a matter of the UK's international obligations, will depend on whether a future Agreement is concluded by the UK and the EU and what the terms of any such Agreement are.

-1 Although, the Direct Payments to Farmers (Legislative Continuity) Act 2020, which the Scottish Parliament consented to on 16 January 2020, converted the EU legislation governing the 2020 Common Agricultural
+1 Although, the Direct Payments to Farmers (Legislative Continuity) Act 2020, which the Scottish Parliament consented to on 16 January 2020, converted the EU legislation governing the 2020 Common Agricultural Policy (CAP) direct payment schemes into domestic law at 11 pm on 31 January 2020.